dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 When viewing a saved visualization, you can expand the interpretations on the right side by clicking on the Interpretations button in the upper right corner.
 The visualization description will also be shown.
 The description supports rich text format.

 New interpretations can be added by typing in the text field in the bottom right corner.
 Other users can be mentioned with `@username`.
-Start by typing `@` plus the first letters of the username or real name and a mentioning bar will display the available users.
+Start by typing `@` plus the first letters of the username or real name and a list of matching users will be displayed.
 Mentioned users will receive an internal DHIS2 message with the interpretation or comment.
 Interpretations can also be seen in the **Dashboard** app.

 It is possible to format the text with **bold**, _italic_ by using the Markdown style markers `*` and `_` for **bold** and _italic_ respectively (keyboard shortcuts are also available: `Ctrl`/`Cmd` + `B` and `Ctrl`/`Cmd` + `I`).
 A limited set of emojis is supported and can be used by typing one of the following character combinations: `:)` `:-)` `:(` `:-(` `:+1` `:-1`.
 URLs are automatically detected and converted into a clickable link.

 To view the visualization according to the date of a particular interpretation, click on the interpretation or its `View` button.
 This will regenerate the visualization with the relevant date, which is indicated next to the visualization title.
 Clicking on `Back to all interpretations` will regenerate the visualization with the current date.

 To subscribe to the saved visualization, click the bell icon in the upper right corner.
-This will allow you to receive internal messages whenever another user likes/creates/updates an interpretation in this saved visualization.
+You will then receive internal messages whenever another user likes/creates/updates an interpretation in this saved visualization.

 ![](resources/images/data-visualizer/data-visualizer-view-interpretation.png)